Reinforcement learning for irreversible reinsurance problems: the randomized singular control approach

-In this section, we design a type of actor-critic reinforcement learning algorithm using the randomized singular control laws under entropy regularization.
+In this section, we design a type of actor-critic RL algorithm by using the randomized singular control laws under entropy regularization.
 In each step, the agent first evaluates all functions needed, then iterates the strategy, and finally uses the new strategy to generate an action.